hetianzhang/Docker-CRIU-Live-Migration/README.md

 # Run docker without sudo
 $ sudo groupadd docker
 $ sudo usermod -aG docker $USER

+#need to reboot to let it work
+$ sudo reboot

 # docker checkpoint is an experimental feature, so you should enable docker experimental feature
 $ sudo nano /etc/docker/daemon.json